Wayrier/Web-Project/README.md

 Push a commit; wait for pages build and deployment to pass

-Your site is live at https://wayrier.github.io/Web-Project/
+site is live at https://wayrier.github.io/Web-Project/

 Pages caching: if changes don’t appear, hard refresh (Ctrl/Cmd+Shift+R) or append ?v=2 to the URL.